eott-siz/streamlit-flow/README.md

 * Remove scripts for packaging and uploading to PyPI
 * Add argument to StreamlitFlow for setting default edge options
+* Implement new node type for nodes with multiple source/target anchors
+    * This is an API-breaking change in the sense that it adds arguments to the constructor of StreamlitFlowNode.
+Code that relies on positional arguments might break due to these additional arguments.

 ## Change log